FlorentCLMichel/quetta/manual.typ

 #v(paragraph-skip-b)

 #h(-paragraph-indent)
-Different tengwar are used for the same sounds in different situations; see Section @sec-subst-rules.
+Different tengwar are used for the same sounds in different situations; see Section~@sec-quenya-subst-rules.
 Voyel sounds are generally represented by a _tetha_, placed either on the previous consonant or a short carrier for a short voyel, or a long carrier for a long voyel#footnote[We use an acute accent to denote long voyels.
 For instance, `a` is rendered as #quenya[a] and `à` as #quenya[á].]:

 #v(paragraph-skip-b)

 #table(
   columns: (auto, auto, auto),
-  inset: 5pt,
-  align: center,
-  stroke: 0.5pt,
   table.header(
     [*voyel*], [*short version*], [*long version*]
   ),